wgd-modular/loewenzahnhonig-firmware/src/cloudseed/README.md

 ### Pot 3: Decay (with CV 1)

-The time in which the late reverb decays by 60 dB, from 50 ms fully counter-clockwise to 60 s fully clockwise, with the plugin's curve: about 0.3 s at 9 o'clock, 1.9 s at the centre and 10 s at 3 o'clock.
+The nominal 60 dB decay time of the late reverb, from 50 ms fully counter-clockwise to 60 s fully clockwise, with the plugin's curve: about 0.3 s at 9 o'clock, 1.9 s at the centre and 10 s at 3 o'clock.
 The last part of the travel is where the endless washes live.